idriselixir/todolist-react-frontend/README.md

 React: A JavaScript library for building user interfaces.
 HTML: The standard markup language for creating web pages.
 CSS: A stylesheet language used for describing the presentation of a document.
-Contributions
-Contributions to the Todo List app are welcome!
-If you find a bug or want to add new features, please follow these steps:

 Fork the repository.
 Create a new branch: git checkout -b my-new-feature.
 Make your changes and commit them: git commit -m 'Add some feature'.
 Push to the branch: git push origin my-new-feature.
 Submit a pull request.
-License
+# License
 This project is licensed under the MIT License.
 Feel free to use and modify the code as per your needs.

-If you have any questions or suggestions about the Todo List app, please feel free to contact me at your-email@example.com.

-User
+# User
-add react js  with vite   as technology used
+add react js  with vite
-ChatGPT
 Technologies Used
 The Todo List app is built using the following technologies: